-• In many seizure incidents, the only thing that is confiscated is

-With respect to cash-only seizures, the 2020 median seizure size in four states- Arizona, Arkansas, Minnesota, and Tennessee-when averaged together, is just over \$1,000.
+- In many seizure incidents, the only thing that is confiscated is cash.
+In six of the seven states surveyed, cash-only seizures ranged from 55 percent to 77 percent of all seizures.
+The exception to this trend is Minnesota, in which cash-only seizures were just over 27 percent of all seizures.
+(Figure 1). - With respect to cash-only seizures, the 2021 median seizure size in four states-Arizona, Arkansas, Minnesota, and Tennessee-when averaged together, is a little over \$1,000.
 Three other states-Colorado, Hawaii, and Kansas-had substantially larger median seizure sizes.
 (Figure 2).

 Perhaps it is reasonable to infer that someone who is carrying \$200,000 in cash is probably up to no good.
-The typical cash forfeiture is much smaller than advocates of the practice regularly suggest.